 The origins of mythology and mind thought in the West and the East were built out of various and complex sources, but its origins are in both cases coming from Mesopotamia, the place where civilisation started.
-The purpose of this article is to look at the time when myth split and followed different routes in the East and the West.
+The purpose of this article is to look at the time when myth split following different routes into the East and to the West.
 As I just mentioned, to do that we need to go back to the times of Ancient Egypt and Mesopotamia.
 Joseph Campbell wrote in “The Masks of God” that there are two completely opposed mythologies of the destiny and virtue of man.
 The first one, followed by the West, claimed that men is partaking of the fruit of knowledge of good and evil, while India and the far East believe that men partake of the fruit of eternal life.
 The origins of the separation of good and evil are with Zoroastrianism religion, which brought ethical oriented dualistic mythology into place.
 This religion originated in Iran and was followed by the Persian Kings at the times of the Ancient Greeks.
 This religion though started much earlier, it is one of the oldest known religions on earth.
 This dualistic creation was based on two divine figures, Ahura Mazda, symbol of the sun, the stars and good and its counterpart, Angre Mainyu, who was the deceiver.

 According to Dr. Campbell the Indian metaphysical point of view is symbolic and poetical while the biblical is ethical and historical.
 In India the divine is everything, immanent and transcendent, while in the West there is a separation of nature and the divine.
 In India man purpose is to look inside psychologically and recognise the divine within him or herself.
 In the West by contrast we see another different view of the divine.
 Greek religion for example separated humans from gods.
 The west seems to dissociate god and man, while Indian gods are not a mask that may appear before the meditating mind, but the mystery of the ultimate depth of man’s own being, consciousness of being and delight therein.